tripvik/AspNetCoreAngularWIndowsAuth/README.md

-# .NET Angular Windows Authentication Demo
+# ASP.NET Core Angular App : Windows Authentication Demo

 A simple demonstration application showcasing Windows Authentication (Kerberos/NTLM) in a .NET Core backend with an Angular frontend for IIS.